Authentic Lessons for 21st Century Learning

 40 Minute(s)

-Use the Human Scatter Graph strategy as a final evaluation of student learning over the course of this lesson.
-You can use the list of Human Scatter Graph Questions and Answers located under Attachments or generate your own list.
+Display slide 10 and introduce students to the Human Scatter Graph strategy.
 Label two perpendicular walls in your classroom to be the x-axis and the y-axis.The y-axis should be labeled with sections called A, B, and C. These will be choices for the students later on in the activity, so leave enough room for multiple students to stand in the same area.
 Label the side of the x-axis that is closest to the y-axis "low confidence" and the side that's farthest away from the y-axis "high confidence."
+Use slides 11–22 to present the students with the question and answers.
+Before revealing the answer, ask students to justify their answer with the class.

 Resources